 Bringing the Classroom Experience Online

-If you’ve spent your whole life between the board and the students, switching to a different environment may seem like a challenge – but with BitDegree, it doesn’t have to be!
+If you spent your whole life between the board and the students, switching to a different environment may seem like a challenge – but with BitDegree, it doesn’t have to be!
 All you need to start is your lecture materials, a camera or a smartphone, and a place to film.
-You don’t need to create any slides (though you can use them, if you already have some ready): you can just stand in front of a whiteboard like you would in a classroom and deliver the lecture as you normally would.
-If you are already using other tools to livestream the lecture, we would still recommend recording it: this would allow the students who didn’t get the chance to see the livestream to catch up later.
-In addition to that, you would be able to track your students’ progress like you would in a regular physical classroom.
+You don’t need to create any slides (though you can use them if you already have some ready): you can simply stand in front of a whiteboard like you would in a classroom, and deliver the lecture as you normally would.
+If you are already using tools to livestream your lectures, we would still recommend recording them: this would allow the students who didn’t get the chance to see the livestream to catch up later.
+In addition to that, you would be able to track your students’ progress like you would in a physical classroom.
 If this is your first time filming a class for remote learning, use the list below as a checklist to make sure you haven’t forgotten anything important:

 - Materials.
 Prepare your materials: if you have a whiteboard, set it up.
 Check if your markers have ink.
 If you have slides, you might want to only record the audio or film yourself as you guide people through them (you will find more instructions on how to do that below).
 If you have some teaching material in text, save it as a .doc or .pdf file: you can later add it as a downloadable resource or save it as a separate lecture.

 - Place.
 Find a quiet place where you could film undisturbed.
 If you don’t know where to stand, the best thing you can do is find a light wall: not only will it reflect the light well, but it will also help your students concentrate better without any distractions.